mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+June 14, 2018
+- Add diagnostics to parameterizing, track down why some install seem to fail on that.

 June 13, 2018
 - Install xterm on Ubuntu 18 systems
 - Work around breakage in new versions of gnome-terminal tab handling